- Personal Goals Assessment

 The primary returns to Angel and VC portfolios come from only 10% of their deals.
 As a result, startup investing is a game of finding outliers and managing diverse sources of risk—deal term risks, valuation and capital risks, market risks, management risks, technology risks, and exit risks—across a company’s journey from formation through M&A or IPO.

 An Angel Investor

-If you are looking to deepen your working knowledge, this program can help you develop proficiency in various areas including high-quality deal flow generation, valuations, term sheets, leading the venture round, and board positioning.
+If you are looking to deepen your working knowledge of venture investing, this program can help you develop proficiency in generating and evaluating high-quality deal flow, determining valuations, negotiating term sheets, leading the venture round, and board participation.

 A Corporate Manager

-If you are an individual who has just joined the corporate venture arm of your company, this program can give you insights and tools for how to evaluate startups to pick out the winners and determine their strategic fit for your company.
+If you are an Executive who builds strategic alliances, makes acquisition or early stage investment decisions for your company, this program can give you insights and tools to evaluate startups, pick the winners and determine their strategic fit for your company.

 If you are an entrepreneur seeking to understand how to architect your venture for success in progressive rounds of financing, this program is for you.
-Learn how to tune your investor queries to what investors want to hear.
+Learn how to tune your investor presentations to what investors find essential for each funding round.

 Join us to learn how to apply the best practices used by angel and venture capital pros to select and manage your startup investment portfolio.
 Best practices culled personal, startup venture experience and startup venture investing as venture capitalists, angels, and limited partners.